shwina/still-magic/_en/integrate.md

 {% include figure.html id="f:integrate-github-icon" src="../../figures/travis-github-icon.png" caption="Travis GitHub Icon" %}

-## How Can I Automatically Run Tests for My Project When Things Change?  {#s:integrate-tests}
+## How can I automatically run tests for my project when things change?  {#s:integrate-tests}

 FIXME: describe how to run actual tests with Travis-CI - will this require a project or projects in a separate repository?